startergo/ACPIPatcher/README.md

 #### Driver Mode (Persistent patching)
 However, if you would like your patches to survive reboots you can use the driver version of this software.
 To do this simply place `ACPIPatcherDxe.efi` in your bootloader's driver folder along with the `ACPI` folder mentioned above.

+**Important**: For OpenCore and Clover users, consider using their built-in ACPI patching features first, as they provide more comprehensive and tested solutions.
+Use ACPIPatcher with these bootloaders only for specific development needs or edge cases not covered by their native ACPI support.

 **For OpenCore users:**
 1. Place `ACPIPatcherDxe.efi` in `EFI/OC/Drivers/`
 2. Place `ACPI` folder in `EFI/OC/` (same level as `Drivers` folder)